 Francis Rogan built this house in the 1820s in Sumner County, Tennessee.
-By 1860 Francis Rogan owned 71 slaves.
-He was in the highest 5% of slave owners in Tennessee at the time.
+By 1860 Francis Rogan owned 71 enslaved people.
+He was in the highest 5% of enslaved people owners in Tennessee at the time.

 Francis was the son of an Ulster emigrant, Hugh Rogan, a weaver from near Strabane on the border between Counties Tyrone and Donegal.
 He married Nancy Duffy and they had a son Bernard.
 In 1775 Hugh left Nancy and Bernard and went to America.
 After working at various jobs he joined an expedition down the Cumberland River to identify land in the unknown western region.
 This area became Tennessee.